kaleidawave/discord-bot-gcf/README.md

 `airtableKey` your airtable api key (obtained in the account page)

 `airtableBase` your airtable base key (not sure how you obtain )

+`airtableTable` the name of the airtable table (defaults to 'Discord')